• Skip to primary navigation

 Instructions

-• Next, spray the slow cooker with nonstick spray.
+• Prepare your slow cooker with some nonstick cooking spray.

-• Place the beef brisket in the slow cooker.
+• Place the brisket in a foil lined baked dish.

 • Let the brisket rest for 1 hour!